 Career programs are programs of study designed to prepare the student for entrance into the workplace upon completion of the associate degree.
 The programs are composed of both general education and career preparation courses.
-Career programs lead to the Associate of Applied Science Degree in specific fields including Information Technology.
 The Associate of Science Degree is awarded in Nursing, Human Services, and Dental Hygiene.